Are You Still In Chronic Pain?HAS YOUR DOCTOR MISSED SOMETHING?

-Why is the Vagus Nerve function so crucial for your health?
-I'm going to answer that question in this article.Are you or someone you know suffering from conditions like anxiety, depression, PTSD, autoimmune disease, and chronic pain issues like fibromyalgia?
+(The video provides a brief overview; read the article below for a more in-depth understanding.)Are you or someone you know suffering from conditions like anxiety, depression, PTSD, autoimmune disease, and chronic pain issues like fibromyalgia?
 If so, understanding the Vagus Nerve can be a game-changer for your recovery.
 This new...

 (The video provides a brief overview; read the article below for a more in-depth understanding.)If you're suffering from chronic illness, you're most likely overwhelmed by everything you think you should do to get better.
 There's an endless list of tasks: diets, exercise, meditation, movement, therapies, journaling, etc. Do I need to keep...

 (The video provides a brief overview; read the article below for a more in-depth understanding.)One thing that blocks our healing when we're trying to recover from chronic illness is the expectations put on our time by modern cultures.
 For example, suppose you live in the United States, parts of Western Europe, Japan, or South Korea.
 In that...